 Sometimes it's easier to find help online without having to admit to an adult that I am struggling with simple things.
-It will be good to find the right advice on KIDS Scotland rather than asking someone face to face.
+It will be good to find the right advice on KIDS rather than asking someone face to face.

 Teenage Boy from West Dunbartonshire